 Note: Due to the declining sales of iPhones, Apple decided to stop revealing the iPhones sales figure from fiscal Q1 2019.
 However, a market research firm IDC continues to estimate the yearly worldwide smartphone shipments by vendors, which includes Apple, Samsung and other OEMS.

 Growth in Apple Global iPhone Sales: History

 It is important to note that on June 29, 2007, Apple began shipping iPhone in the U.S., and on November 9, 2007, it expanded to international markets.
 Within three months of its launch, the company sold 1.39 million units of iPhones.

-Interestingly, it was fiscal 2015 when Apple sold nearly 231 million units of iPhones, globally – highest-ever in history.
+Interestingly, in fiscal 2015, the global sales of iPhones surpassed 200-million mark for the first time since inception.
+Apple sold nearly 231 million units of iPhones in FY’15, globally – highest-ever in history.
 That’s a whopping 37% YoY increase.
 The numbers portray an impressive scenario with 74.5 million iPhones being sold in Q1 2015 alone.
 The growth was primarily driven by iPhone 6 and 6 Plus, launched in September 2014.

 About Apple Inc: Additional Information

 Apple Inc. (NASDAQ: AAPL) was founded on April 1, 1976, by Steve Jobs, Steve Wozniak, and Ronald Wayne.
 The company is popularly known for its line of smartphones called iPhones.
 Apart from iPhones, the Cupertino giant develops and sells iPad, Macbooks, iPod, Apple Watches, Apple TV, HomePod, and some other online services.

 Apple’s first product was Apple I, a desktop computer that was designed and hand-built entirely by Steve Wozniak.

 On December 12, 1980, Apple went public, by selling 4.6 million shares at $22 per share.